john-parton/django-ltree-field/docs/usage.rst

 Examples
 ========

-Examples will assume you have a model named `MyModel` with a `path` attribute configured like so:
+Examples will assume you have a model named `SimpleNode` with a `path` attribute configured like so:

 .. code-block:: python

     from django_ltree_field.fields import LTreeField

-    class MyModel(models.Model):
+    class SimpleNode(models.Model):
         path = LTreeField(index=True, unique=True)

         class Meta: